-- 4.1.7.
-Recycled Water Use Effluent Limitation Adjustments.
-If the Discharger replaces raw water used in its operations with recycled water and complies with Provision 6.3.4.8, an additional allocation shall be added to the mass-based and concentration-based effluent limitations by calculating adjustments as described below and adding them to the effluent limitations in Table 2.
-All calculations supporting such limitation adjustments shall be described in applicable self-monitoring reports. - 4.1.7.1.
+- 4.1.6.
+Recycled Water Use Effluent Limitation Adjustments for North Richmond Water Reclamation Plant and Richmond Advanced Recycled Expansion.

+When the Discharger replaces raw water used in its operations with recycled water (as described in Fact Sheet section 4.3.5.7.), an additional allocation shall be added to the mass-based and concentration-based effluent limitations by calculating adjustments as described below and adding them to the effluent limitations in Table 2.
+All calculations supporting such limitation adjustments shall be described in applicable self-monitoring reports. - 4.1.6.1.
 Concentration-based Effluent Limitation Adjustments.
-The adjustment for a concentration-based effluent limitation shall be the difference between the recycled water influent mass and raw water influent mass, divided by the effluent volume for the applicable monitoring interval (e.g., seven days for a constituent monitored weekly) and shall be calculated according to the following example in which constituent B is monitored weekly and the lag time is Y days:
+The adjustment for a concentration based effluent limitation shall be the difference between its recycled water influent mass and raw water influent mass, divided by the effluent volume for the applicable monitoring interval (e.g., seven days for a constituent monitored weekly) and shall be calculated according to the following example in which constituent B is monitored weekly and the lag time is Y days: - Step 1: Influent mass of B = [(Influent recycled water concentration of B) (Influent raw water concentration of B)] x (Influent recycled water volume) - Step 2: Effluent volume for monitoring period = Effluent volume at Monitoring Location EFF-001 for the one-week period beginning Y days after influent mass determined - Step 3: Effluent limitation adjustment for B = (Influent mass of B) / (Effluent volume for monitoring period)